Elites, Population Control, and the Myth of Self-Governance

 This essay is not written to comfort.
 It is written to confront a possibility most modern societies prefer not to examine: that self-governance, as commonly understood, may be more myth than reality.

 Large populations are not primarily rational, disciplined, or self-directing.
-They are reactive, imitative, and structurally dependent.
+They react, imitate, and depend on the systems they operate within.
 At the same time, power in modern society is not evenly distributed.
-A relatively small decision-making class shapes incentives, institutions, capital flows, and narrative environments at a scale most citizens never meaningfully influence.
+A relatively small decision-making class shapes incentives, institutions, capital flows, and the information people see, at a scale most citizens never meaningfully influence.

 When these two realities intersect, population control does not require conspiracy.
-It emerges structurally.
+It follows from how these conditions interact.

 Who the Shepherds Are